andreidobrinski/nestjs-complete-developers-guide-course-udemy/notes.md

 - it's not possible to then show the excluded property to an admin user if needed
 - alternative is to create multiple DTOs for different use cases and use a custom interceptor to decide which DTO to send.
 - robust solution is the interceptor between the controller and the response, rather than excluding at the entity level

+## Rainbow Table Attack

+- malicious actor stores a table of hashed versions of common passwords
+- if they get access to the app's db table, they compare the user's hashed passwords against their existing table
+- if they find a match, they know what the user's password must be
+- solution to this is to salt the hashed passwords